 For example, in Mississippi, the Mississippi Consumer Protection Act ("MCPA"), codified at Miss.
-Code Ann. § 75-24-1 et seq., governs unfair and deceptive trade practices.
+Code Ann. § 75-24-1-75-24-29 (2015), governs unfair and deceptive trade practices.
 The MCPA establishes that "[u]nfair methods of competition affecting commerce and unfair or deceptive trade practices in or affecting commerce are prohibited."
-Miss.
-Code Ann. § 75-24-5(1).
-Like its federal analog, 15 USC 45(a)(1), the Mississippi statute does not define "unfair" or "deceptive."
+Id. § 75-24-5(1).
+Like its federal analog, 15 U.S.C. § 45(a)(1), the Mississippi statute does not define "unfair" or "deceptive."
 Instead, the Mississippi statute provides the following non-exhaustive list of prohibited unfair methods of competition and unfair or deceptive trade practices or acts:

+(a) Passing off goods or services as those of another;

+(b) Misrepresentation of the source, sponsorship, approval, or certification of goods or services;

+Some consumer protection laws provide for individual rights of action, while others provide such right only to state enforcement agencies, such as the State Attorney General.
+Still others provide for both.

-- (a) Passing off goods or services as those of another; - (b) Misrepresentation of the source, sponsorship, approval, or certification of goods or services; - (c) Misrepresentation of affiliation, connection, or association with, or certification by another; - (d) Misrepresentation of designations of geographic origin in connection with goods or services; - (e) Representing that goods or services have sponsorship, approval, characteristics, ingredients, uses, benefits, or quantities that they do not have or that a person has a sponsorship, approval, status, affiliation, or connection that he does not have; - (f) Representing that goods are original or new if they are reconditioned, reclaimed, used, or secondhand; - (g) Representing that goods or services are of a particular standard, quality, or grade, or that goods are of a particular style or model, if they are of another; - (h) Disparaging the goods, services, or business of another by false or misleading representation of fact; - (i) Advertising goods or services with intent not to sell them as advertised; - (j) Advertising goods or services with intent not to supply reasonably expectable public demand, unless the advertisement discloses a limitation of quantity; - (k) Misrepresentations of fact concerning the reasons for, existence of, or amounts of price reductions;
+(c) Misrepresentation of affiliation, connection, or association with, or certification by another;

+(d) Misrepresentation of designations of geographic origin in connection with goods or services;

+(e) Representing that goods or services have sponsorship, approval, characteristics, ingredients, uses, benefits, or quantities that they do not have or that a person has a sponsorship, approval, status, affiliation, or connection that he does not have;

+(f) Representing that goods are original or new if they are reconditioned, reclaimed, used, or secondhand;

+(g) Representing that goods or services are of a particular standard, quality, or grade, or that goods are of a particular style or model, if they are of another;

+(h) Disparaging the goods, services, or business of another by false or misleading representation of fact;

+(i) Advertising goods or services with intent not to sell them as advertised;

+(j) Advertising goods or services with intent not to supply reasonably expectable public demand, unless the advertisement discloses a limitation of quantity;

+(k) Misrepresentations of fact concerning the reasons for, existence of, or amounts of price reductions;

-- Advertising by or on behalf of any licensed or regulated health care professional which does not specifically describe the license or qualifications of the licensed or regulated health care professional; - (m) Charging an increased premium for reinstating a motor vehicle insurance policy that was cancelled or suspended by the insured solely for the reason that he was transferred out of this state while serving in the United States Armed Forces or on active duty in the National Guard or United States Armed Forces Reserve.
-It is also an unfair practice for an insurer to charge an increased premium for a new motor vehicle insurance policy if the applicant for coverage or his covered dependents were previously insured with a different insurer and canceled that policy solely for the reason that he was transferred out of this state while serving in the United States Armed Forces or on active duty in the National Guard or United States Armed Forces Reserve.
+(1) Advertising by or on behalf of any licensed or regulated health care professional which does not specifically describe the license or qualifications of the licensed or regulated health care professional;

+(m) Charging an increased premium for reinstating a motor vehicle insurance policy that was cancelled or suspended by the insured solely for the reason that he was transferred out of this state while serving in the United States Armed Forces or on active duty in the National Guard or United States Armed Forces Reserve.
+It is also an unfair practice for an insurer to charge an increased premium for a new motor vehicle insurance policy if the applicant for coverage or his covered dependents were previously insured with a different insurer and canceled that policy solely for the reason that he was transferred out of this state while serving in the United States Armed Forces or on active duty in the National

+Guard or United States Armed Forces Reserve.
 For purposes of determining premiums, an insurer shall consider such persons as having maintained continuous coverage.
 The provisions of this paragraph (m) shall apply only to such instances when the insured does not drive the vehicle during the period of cancellation or suspension of his policy.